Timon and Pumbaa: The Lion King (2019)

+Mufasa: The Lion King (2024)

+Rogen and Eichner returned to voice the characters in the 2024 prequel film Mufasa: The Lion King.
+Director Barry Jenkins encouraged them to improvise in the roles, therefore the majority of the two characters' dialogue was improvised.
+Rogen said that while voicing the characters they were "beholden to nothing" and were given complete freedom to be imaginative.
+They were surprised to discover that some of the improvised dialogue was used in the final film.

 Other appearances

-Timon and Pumbaa made regular appearances in the animated television series Disney's House of Mouse (2001–2002) as guests and also appeared in Mickey's Magical Christmas: Snowed in at the House of Mouse.
+Timon and Pumbaa made regular appearances in the animated television series House of Mouse (2001–2002) as guests and also appeared in Mickey's Magical Christmas: Snowed in at the House of Mouse.
 An occasional running gag in the show involved Timon trying to eat Jiminy Cricket, only to be stopped by Pumbaa.

 The two have made cameos in other Disney films and TV series.
 In Aladdin and the King of Thieves, the Genie turns into Pumbaa in a scene saying, "Hakuna Matata".
 Timon appears in the Virtual Magic Carpet Ride game included on disc 2 of the 2004 Aladdin Platinum Edition DVD.
 In Enchanted, Pip accidentally transforms himself momentarily into Pumbaa in the DVD extra "Pip's Predicament: A Pop-Up Adventure".
 Pumbaa makes a cameo appearance in the "Good Neighbor Cruella" episode of 101 Dalmatians: The Series.
 Both characters make a cameo appearance in the Lilo & Stitch: The Series finale film, Leroy & Stitch, hidden among Stitch's experiment "cousins" in the climax.
 In The Jungle Book 2, two animals resembling Timon and Pumbaa can briefly be seen dancing during the song "W-I-L-D" until Baloo knocks them off the wall with his backside.
 Rogen reprises the 2019 film version of Pumbaa in the 2022 film Chip 'n Dale: Rescue Rangers, who appears in a scene with several other characters also voiced by Rogen.

 The duo also appeared within the Timon and Pumbaa’s Virtual Safari series of interactive virtual games.
-Produced by Buena Vista Home Entertainment, Disney Feature Animation, and DisneyToon Studios, these DVD bonus-feature games were included within Disney's The Lion King-related DVD releases throughout the 2000's.
+Produced by Buena Vista Home Entertainment, Disney Feature Animation, and DisneyToon Studios, these DVD bonus-feature games were included within Disney's The Lion King-related DVD releases throughout the 2000s.
 Ernie Sabella reprised the voice of Pumbaa and Kevin Schon voiced Timon for the first game.
 Nathan Lane returned to voice Timon for the latter Virtual Safari installments.

 Timon and Pumbaa were featured in a series of commercials that were part of the Smart Yet Satisfying PSA Campaign.
 These commercials were co-developed by Disney, Team Nutrition, and the United States Department of Agriculture.
 They are all animated in the style of the 1995 TV show (and by extension, the style of a typical Disney Afternoon cartoon).

 Timon and Pumbaa, along with a young Simba, appeared on the packaging of the Kellogg's cereal "Chocolate Mud & Bugs", which was themed around them.

-The two were referenced in The Black Eyed Peas and J Balvin song Ritmo (Bad Boys for Life).
+The two were referenced in The Black Eyed Peas and J Balvin song "Ritmo".